-- Completed bicycle infrastructure improvements on Valparaiso Avenue and upgraded existing bike lanes on Willow Road. - Completed a shuttle study to identify opportunities for optimizing local shuttle routes and services. - Anticipated: Complete construction of the Middle Avenue Complete Streets Project.
+- Completed bicycle infrastructure improvements on Valparaiso Avenue and upgraded existing bike lanes on Willow Road. - Completed a shuttle study to identify opportunities for optimizing local shuttle routes and services. - Anticipated: Completion of the construction of the Middle Ave.
+Complete Streets Project.